cosmosignosis/movioto/content/posts/graphicnovel.md

 +++
 title = '10 Sci-Fi Graphic novels that deserve a movie adaptation' description = 'Graphic novels are excellent source materials for sci-fi movies.
-Here are some that have been overlooked by movie makers and deserve to be adapted'
+Here are some that have been overlooked by movie makers and deserve to be adapted' author = "By Nishant Surya" date = 2023-11-06T15:58:47+05:30 draft = false
-# Grahic novels have often proved to be an excellent resource for creating sci-fi movies.
-Here are some that deserved to be adapted but have not been adapted so far #
-author = "By Nishant Surya"
-date = 2023-11-06T15:58:47+05:30
-draft = false